 Strabismus surgery is usually performed as a day procedure, using general or local anaesthesia.
 Patients may experience some pain or discomfort after surgery, but it is usually not severe and can be treated with over-the-counter pain medication such as paracetamol.
 Stronger medications for pain are sometimes needed and will be prescribed by your ophthalmologist or anaesthetist.
 You can often return to your normal activities within one to two weeks following surgery.

 New strabismus procedures for complex strabismus

-Adjustable sutures (stitches) surgery, or eye muscle transposition is required in some cases with nerve damage, or previous unsuccessful eye muscle surgeries.
+Surgery using adjustable sutures or eye muscle transposition is required in some cases with nerve damage, or previous unsuccessful eye muscle surgeries.

 Valley Eye Specialists incorporates the Queensland Paediatric Ophthalmology and Strabismus Surgeons (QPOSS), a group of expert ophthalmologists who are trained in treating strabismus in adults, including complex strabismus.